Wolf Creek (film): Inspiration and screenplay

 Writer-director Greg McLean wrote the screenplay for Wolf Creek in 1997.
 The original screenplay resembled a straightforward slasher film, and McLean was ultimately displeased with the final product.
 After seeing media on serial killer Ivan Milat, McLean was inspired to rewrite the screenplay.
 He later said in subsequent interviews that he crafted the character of Mick Taylor based on archetypal "famous Australian exports" such as Steve Irwin, combined with darker national figures, such as Milat, a sadistic killer who murdered seven people in New South Wales between 1989 and 1993.
 McLean’s revised script was significantly anchored in the character of Mick Taylor: "The movie was really about, 'What would it be like to be stuck in this incredibly isolated place with the most evil character you can possibly imagine, who is also distinctly Australian?'", McLean commented in 2006.
-Additionally, the July 2001 abduction of British tourist Peter Falconio and the assault of his girlfriend Joanne Lees by Bradley John Murdoch in the Northern Territory was cited as an influence.
-The film contains several oblique references to these crimes, including the setting of Taylor's mining camp, which is called "Navithalim Mining Co.", named for the reverse spelling of "Mila[h]t Ivan".
+Additionally, the July 2001 abduction of British tourist Peter Falconio and the assault of his girlfriend Joanne Lees by Bradley John Murdoch in the Northern Territory was cited as an influence The film contains several oblique references to these crimes, including the setting of Taylor's mining camp, which is called "Navithalim Mining Co.", named for the reverse spelling of "Mila[h]t Ivan".

 Casting

 John Jarratt was cast in the role of Mick Taylor after having a meeting with McLean; Jarratt would later recall being significantly impressed by the screenplay, and McLean knew "within ten minutes" of their meeting that he was the right actor for the role.

+On casting the three protagonists, McLean sought naturalistic performers: "I first said at the casting: it doesn’t matter if they’ve done ten movies or none, they just have to perform in a way that’s completely unselfconscious, and be able to be confident enough on screen to not telegraph their performance, to be believable and be able to improvise.
+We eventually found three amazing people who had those qualities and we pretty much knew straight away that they were the right people."
 Cassandra Magrath was cast as Liz, as McLean felt she had a "relatable quality" that the character required.
 Nathan Phillips was cast in the role of Ben; McLean had known Phillips prior, as they had met while preparing to work on a project that ultimately fell through.
 Kestie Morassi was cast as Kristy after a different actress had to drop out of the film.
 Incidentally, Morassi was scheduled to take a personal backpacking trip abroad when she was offered the role.